 - Add the basil and pine nuts, and pulse for a few seconds.

-- Then add the Parmegiano Reggiano and pulse again ~ both times for a few seconds.
+- Then add the Parmigiano Reggiano and pulse again – both times for a few seconds.

 - Scrape down the sides of the food processor with a rubber spatula.

 - Turn the processor on and slowly pour the olive oil down the shoot for about 15 seconds.